elastic/apm-server/TESTING.md

-# Apm-Server-Testing
+# APM Server-Testing

+## Automated Testing
-To run the full testsuite of Apm-Server, run:
+To run the full testsuite of APM Server, run:

 ```
 make testsuite